lambinsea/maomaowm/README.md

 https://github.com/user-attachments/assets/c9bf9415-fad1-4400-bcdc-3ad2d76de85a

-# Maomaowm

-This project is developed based on [dwl](https://codeberg.org/dwl/dwl/), it is basically compatible with all `dwm` features.
-In addition, it is added many operation that supported in `hyprland`, such as `smooth and customizable animation`、`External configuration that can be hot overloaded`,`pin mode`,`maximize window` etc...

-See below for more features.

-# separate window layout for each workspace(tags), with separate workspace parameters
+# maomao based on tags instead of workspace, so it support separate window layout for each tags, with separate tags parameters

 ## support layout